-If you have an existing Powerline network, make sure one of the Powerline devices is connected to your router or gateway so that the Powerline network is linked to your local area network (LAN).
+If you have an existing Powerline network, make sure that one of the Powerline devices is connected to your router or gateway so that the Powerline network is linked to your local area network (LAN).
 Your Powerline network must have two or more compatible Powerline devices that communicate with each other.

-> To add the Powerline PassThru adapter to a Powerline network:
+To add the Powerline PassThru adapter to a Powerline network:

-1. If you used the Security buttons or NETGEAR genie to secure your Powerline network, press the Factory Reset button for two seconds on each Powerline device to return it to its factory default settings.
+If you used the Security buttons or NETGEAR genie to secure your Powerline network, press the Factory Reset button for two seconds on each Powerline device to return it to its factory default settings.

-This is the quickest way to allow your Powerline PassThru adapter to communicate with the other Powerline devices.
+This method is the quickest way to allow your Powerline PassThru adapter to communicate with the other Powerline devices.

-- 2. Plug the Powerline PassThru adapter into a wall outlet where you want to add Internet access. - (Optional) You can use the provided Ethernet cable to connect the adapter to an Ethernet port on a computer, game console, Blu-ray player, or other peripheral device.
+- 2. Plug the Powerline PassThru adapter into a wall outlet where you want to add Internet access. - (Optional) Use the Ethernet cable that came with your adapter to connect the adapter to an Ethernet port on a computer, game console, Blu-ray player, or other peripheral device.